BUPTWinsML/RAMS/README.md

 # RAMS

-This is the source code for an APP built with Android Studio that can perform inference using a neural network implemented in C++ and display the inference time.
+This is an open-sourced demo application that allows for easy testing of RAMS.
+Using the source code, you can build an APP with Android Studio that can perform inference using a neural network implemented in C++ and display the inference time.
 The inference framework of neural networks includes two types: RAMS and TFLM.

 The executable model implementation is located in `app/src/main/cpp`.
 Compile APKS to execute different model inference: